 - Salaries of staff or organisational running costs

-- VAT you can reclaim
+- VAT your organisation can reclaim

 - Cash that will be given directly to individuals